Alejogb1/job-board/blog-data/does-including-the-class-label-as-a-feature-in-randomforest-in-r-prevent-accurate-prediction-on-new-data.md

 id: "does-including-the-class-label-as-a-feature-in-randomforest-in-r-prevent-accurate-prediction-on-new-data"
 ---

-Let's tackle this one; it’s a point that surfaces quite a bit when discussing random forests, and rightfully so.
+one; it’s a point that surfaces quite a bit when discussing random forests, and rightfully so.
 I recall a project several years back where we were modeling customer churn.
 We initially included a derived feature, essentially a binarized form of the target variable, within our predictor set and, surprise, surprise—the model performed exceptionally well on the training data but completely fell apart on our holdout sample.
 So, let me share what I've learned.

 The crux of the issue is this: incorporating a feature that is derived directly from, or is a transformed representation of, the target variable within a random forest model, specifically during the training phase, can lead to a condition akin to data leakage.
 This doesn't mean the code itself is flawed, but rather the methodology introduces an artificial advantage, resulting in optimistically inflated model performance during training, which won’t translate to new, unseen data.
 It's a subtle form of information contamination.